determined-ai/determined/docs/reference/reference-deploy/config/master-config-reference.rst

 Defines the default policy for forcibly pulling images from the docker registry and bypassing the docker cache.
-If a pull policy is specified in the :ref:`experiment config <exp-environment-image>` this default value is overriden.
-Please note that as of November 1st, 2020 unauthenticated users will be `capped at 100 pulls from Docker per 6 hours
+If a pull policy is specified in the :ref:`experiment config <exp-environment-image>` this default value is overridden.
+Please note that as of November 1st, 2020, unauthenticated users will be `capped at 100 pulls from Docker per 6 hours
 <https://www.docker.com/blog/scaling-docker-to-serve-millions-more-developers-network-egress/>`__.
 Defaults to ``false``.